vinayak323/botframework-sdk/Orchestrator/README.md

 ### In a C\# bot

 - Install the `Microsoft.Bot.Builder.AI.Orchestrator` NuGet package.
-- Set your project to target `x64` platform.
 - Install the latest supported version of the [Visual C++ redistributable package](https://support.microsoft.com/help/2977003/the-latest-supported-visual-c-downloads).

 ```csharp